-- Adrian Ackroyd, SRO Function Programme Test Manager - Smitha Pichrikat, SRO Function Client Delivery Manager
+- Adrian Ackroyd, SRO Function Programme Test Manager - Smitha Pichrikat, SRO Function Client Delivery Manager - Kiran Raj, SRO SIT Functional Test Lead

 Upon completion of the SRO review it will then be distributed to the EWG for review where comments will be incorporated leading to a recommendation of approval by the group.
+Where updates pertain to Qualification the document will also be distributed to the QWG.